Redpanda Console

 docker run -p 8080:8080 -e KAFKA_BROKERS=192.168.0.4:9092,192.168.0.5:9092,192.168.0.6:9092 docker.redpanda.com/redpandadata/console:latest

-• KAFKA_BROKERS: Needs to be set to the Broker address of your own AutoMQ cluster.
+: Needs to be specified as the Broker addresses of your AutoMQ cluster.

 # Ubuntu Linux